REFINE-DP: Diffusion Policy Fine-tuning for Humanoid Loco-manipulation via Reinforcement Learning

 \textbf{REFINE-DP improves task success rate (SR).} The task SR comparison with the baselines is reported in Fig.~\ref{fig:sr_table}.
 The results show that REFINE-DP, including fine-tuning and joint optimization, substantially outperforms all baselines across all loco-manipulation tasks.
 REFINE-DP can achieve more than $90\%$ by fine-tuning from the pre-trained policy of $50-70\%$.
 Since the fine-tuned SR is already high, joint optimization does not further improve SR; instead, it improves motion quality.

-\textbf{Transformer backbone shows a superior SR than MLP.} We observe a consistent performance gain in the transformer-based diffusion (DiT) over the MLP-based diffusion in Fig.~\ref{fig:sr_table}.
+\textbf{Stochastic policy shows a superior SR.} We observe a consistent performance gain in the transformer-based diffusion (DiT) over the MLP-based diffusion in Fig.~\ref{fig:sr_table}.
 We attribute this improvement to DiT's ability to model multi-modal action distributions and generate diverse feasible trajectories.
 In contrast, MLPs perform deterministic regression and tend to average across demonstrations.
 When multiple valid solutions exist, this averaging effect can produce actions that may not correspond to a viable trajectory.

 MLP-FT partially mitigates this limitation by injecting stochasticity during fine-tuning, enabling exploration and recovery from averaged behaviors.
 Performance improves as the policy adapts to the target environment and reduces the distribution gap between offline demonstrations and online execution.
 However, the achievable improvement remains limited by the representational capacity of the backbone.
 These results highlight the importance of backbone capacity for multi-modal action modeling and the effectiveness of fine-tuning.